 Unfortunately, there are no hard and fast answers to the question of how long THC stays in your saliva.
 The exact number will depend on several different factors, including things like body mass index, metabolism, and age.
 However, by far the most important thing to take into consideration is how often – and how much – you smoke.

 See the table of contents selections below to jump directly down and find out how long a saliva drug test can detect marijuana for.
 Or, for a more complete and well-rounded discussion on the topic, continue reading below.

-What Is Saliva Drug Testing?
+What is Saliva Drug Testing for Marijuana?